1946 Yugoslav Constitution: Constitutional provisions

 provinces and new autonomous regions was also allowed.

 Equality of all citizens and all groups was proclaimed and guarantied, but not a single nationality or ethnicity was mentioned by name in the entire text of the Constitution.

-The official languages was not defined.
+The official languages were not defined.

 One of the most important characteristics of the Constitution was that it resembled the Constitution of the Soviet Union (1936).
 Yugoslav constitution promoted dominant position of state property, organization of authority on the principle of unity of authority and dichotomous division of all state authority on state authorities and state administration.

 The division of jurisdiction existed between the federal state, and six federated states.
 Distribution of power was based on the principle of "democratic centralism", which was defined by the leading Yugoslav constitutional ideologue of that time: Edvard Kardelj.
 That actually meant the introduction of the etatistic social models and centralist state regulations, side by side with the nominal federalism.
 Ideological, political and other forms of pluralism were excluded.

 This Constitution enabled further consolidation of the communist regime in the country.
 After the conflict with the Soviet Union broke out in 1948, Yugoslav authorities decided to find their own way to socialism.
 Legislative reform began with partial changes, in 1950 and 1952, but crucial change will be made by the Yugoslav Constitutional law of 1953.